 Last Day of Grace.
 This was the last day for the introduction of bills in the senate and a long list was pushed in.
-They were to appropriate the rear center building at Yankton hospital, \$1,600 for deficiency in maintenance and \$4,000 deficiency in fuel, abolishing the board of railroad commissioners and assigning their duties to attorney general, providing for extension of cemetery bouneating liquors and previding punishment for volved in the matter. me, appropriating \$1,600 expenses of crin inal prosecutions in unorganized counties attached to Stapley, requiring all property to be listed for taxation under oath and allowing exemptions for debts on monle and credits.
-The senate passed a bill authorizing the state board of assessment to levy one mill deficiency tax, and Burke's "scavenger bill to clear up delinquent taxes, a bill based on the Minnesota law for the same purpose.
+They were to appropriate that membership involved their church code, providing that no property shall be would exclude people from their church of county commissioners to issue funding city from Michigan Saturday night. dormitory at the deaf and dumb school, the rear center building at Yankton hospiis tolerated under American sovereignty. tal. \$1,600 for deficiency in maintenance and the alleged water works deal which has re-Whether federalists approve or otherwise, \$4,000 deficiency in fuel, abolishing the they cannot be loyalists and yet oppose board of railroad commissioners and assigning their duties to attorney general, providing for extension of cemetery boundaries, to prevent the aduleration of intoxieating liquors and providing punishment for ame, appropriating \$1,600 expenses of crimnal prosecutions in unorganized countles attached to Stanley, requiring all property to be listed for taxation under oath and allowing exemptions for debts on monies The senate passed a bill authorizing the state board of assessment to levy one mill deficiency tax, and Burke's "scavenger" bill to clear up delinquent taxes, a bill based on the Minnesota law for the same purpose.
 The senate passed house bill to create state dairy commissioner with amendments, on reconsideration.
 The committee reported adversely on a bill requiring physical culture to be taught in schools and after several members had been interviewed by lady lobbyists the committee changed its recommendation and it was so reported.
-Senator Johnson, populist, inroduced an anti-ship subsidy resolution.
+Senator Johnson, populist, introduced an anti-ship subsidy resolution.

 Movements of Ocean Vessels Feb.
+25.

-25 At Alexandria-Arrived-Auguste Vic-toria, from New York, via ports At Gibraltar-Salled-Hohenzollern, from Genoa and Naples, for New York.
-At Naples-Arrived-Fuerat Bismarck, from New York for Genoa. rom New York, for Genoa.
-At Liverpool-Arrived-Helgenland, from Philadelphia.
-At Antwerp Arrived Kensington, from New York, via Southampton At Sydney, N. S. W.-Satled-Micwera, At Sydney, N. S. W.-Sailed-Miower from Brisbane, Honolulu and Vancouver.
+At Glasgow-Arrived-Astoria, from New York.
+York.
+At Alexandria-Arrived-Auguste Victoria, from New York, via ports.
+At Gibraltar-Sailed-Hohenzollern, from Genoa and/Naples, for New York.
+At Naples-Arrived-Fuerst Bismarck, from New York, for Genoa.
+At Liverpool-Arrived-Belgenland, from Philadelphia.

 Five Thousand Dollars' Bail Required in Guy C. Barton Case.

-ATTORNEY CROFOOT ISSUES STATEMENT Admits That the \$50,000 is in the Hands of Rightful Owners-Dencen Insists on Rigid Prosecution.
+ATTORNEY CROFOOT ISSUES STATEMENT

+Admits That the \$50,000 is in the Hands of Rightful Owners-Dencen Insists on Rigid Prosecution.